zaabu/realtor/README.md

 Realtor:

-Show real estate across the UAE
+Show real estate properties for rent and for sell across the UAE